shabeer-syed/ACEs/about.md

 -----------------------------------------------------------------
 The main objective of the ACE domains and indicators is to help improve the health of vulnerable families by enhancing the methodological standard and utility of measuring ACEs in linked EHRs of mothers and children.
 ACE indicators have the potential to support [trauma-informed](https://store.samhsa.gov/product/SAMHSA-s-Concept-of-Trauma-and-Guidance-for-a-Trauma-Informed-Approach/SMA14-4884) data-driven approaches in research, public health, policy and larger care organisations.

-We follow the [Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) by WHO and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
+We follow the [Minsk Declaration](https://www.euro.who.int/en/publications/policy-documents/the-minsk-declaration) developed by WHO and view all ACEs through a *"life-course"* and a *"trauma-informed"* lens.
 This approach acknowledges that risk is not static and depends on the interaction of multiple unmeasured promotive, protective, and risk factors throughout generations and people's lives.

 # What ACE indicators are not:
 It is essential to note that ACE indicators:

+* Only identify experiences recorded in the mother's or child's record (e.g. maternal substance misuse) solely due to methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
+Once reliably linkage of fathers becomes available, the domains "parental mental health problems" and "parental substance misuse" will be updated to include potential fathers.
 * Only identify experiences recorded in semi-structured coded non-identifiable data.
 Many children might have concerns recorded only in free-text data that is not captured in coded data.
 * Do not represent an exhaustive list of all possible adversities experienced by children